New Meddings owner. If I've learnt one single thing...

 P1060292.jpg

-It is a bit rough, it has had a run in with that silly person that pours hammerite over everything without using a brush and is missing the belt cover.
+It is a bit rough, it has had a run in with that idiot that pours hammerite over everything without using a brush and is missing the belt cover.
 I've been looking for a donor machine and missed one while I was in hospital having surgery.
 Everything seems to work and it came with a 3 phase motor.

 Cheers